ShadySentinel/battleship-helper/README.md

 # 🚢 Battleship Helper

 An AI-powered battleship game assistant that helps you predict the most probable ship locations based on your hit/miss pattern.
 The app uses probability calculations to suggest the best next moves.
 PLEASE note that I specifically tailored this to work on the mobile app Plato.
+Change your fleet and grid size accordingly.

 ![chooser28](https://github.com/user-attachments/assets/41cc9bca-24ad-46d2-9977-c5b7a56e2b8f)